PsychNeuro/ed1/book/glossary.md

 is an insulating sheath around the +axon that speeds the propagation of the electrical +action-potential to communicate with other neurons.
 Myelination occurs progressively over the course of development, and is removed in multiple sclerosis.

 ## N

+#### neuroimaging
+consists if a range of different techniques for measuring the state of the brain, including +fMRI, +EEG, and +PET.

 #### neuromodulator
 is a type of +neurotransmitter that has broad, widespread effects throughout the brain, serving to modulate brain functioning.
 For example, +dopamine can modulate the activity and rate of learning of neurons across wide areas of the brain.  +serotonin is another neuromodulator, involved in modulating arousal and mood states throughout the brain.